Written By Nik Koulogeorge

-Why I wrote this: In October of 2018, The Atlantic published an article by Joe Pinsker titled, "Do Fraternities and Sororities Get Better Grades?" (the name of the article has since been changed to something a little more click-batey)
+Why I wrote this: In October of 2018, The Atlantic published an article by Joe Pinsker titled, "Do Fraternities and Sororities Get Better Grades?" (the name of the article has since been changed)

-Pinsker wrote that membership in a fraternity does not necessarily improve one's grades, and that the higher grade point averages of fraternity members were more likely due to the suspension, expulsion, or refusal to initiate those members or new members with poor grades.
+Pinsker wrote that membership in a fraternity does not necessarily improve one's grades.
+He asserts that the higher grade point averages of fraternity members were more likely due to the suspension, expulsion, or refusal to initiate those members or new members with poor grades.

 Students in fraternities and sororities do seem to get better grades and go on to earn more money right out of college—but this research suggests it’s for reasons other than their membership in the Greek system.
 Their houses may actually be holding them back.-Joe Pinsker

-The North American Interfraternity Conference (NIC) and National Panhellenic Council responded with a presser asserting that the Pinsker's article relied on skewed data from one university and that it was not representative of the whole.
-That’s true.
-The release also suggested that fraternal foundations dedicate $79 million in annual scholarships toward college accessiblity.
+The North American Interfraternity Conference (NIC) and National Panhellenic Council responded with a presser asserting that Pinsker's article relied on skewed data from one university and that it was not representative of the big picture.
+That is true.
+The release also suggested that fraternal foundations dedicate $79 million in annual scholarships toward college accessibility.
 I challenged this point, and the release was quickly updated to read, "$79 million in scholarship funds and educational programming funding annually."

 Luckily, fraternity foundation tax documents are open to the public.
-So I decided to look into the tax filings for 29 fraternities traditionally associated with the NIC and Interfraternity Councils (i.e. the historically-white groups) to get a better picture of what fraternities are doing to make college more accessible.
+So I decided to look into the tax filings for 29 fraternities traditionally associated with the NIC and Interfraternity Councils (i.e. the historically white groups) to get a better picture of what fraternities are doing to make college more accessible.

 Let me start by saying that my data is lacking.
 I have not yet looked into NPC sororities.
 A quick glance at Zeta Tau Alpha's 2018 filing shows about $800,000 in scholarships and grants to individuals.
 Still, even if every NPC sorority gave $1,000,000, the figure wouldn't come close to the $79 million from the press release.

-I should also note that fraternities track and report information differently.
+Moreover, fraternities track and report information differently.
 Two of the groups included in the total figures did not report the number of recipients.
 Many likely include general grant requests from chapters (i.e. a chapter requests $550 to send a student to UIFI, or something) in their "Scholarships and Grants" section.
 With that in mind, here is what I found:

-I see this as a missed opportunity.
-Fraternities are routinely critiqued as tools of those with privilege to maintain their privilege.
+Fraternities are often critiqued as tools of those with privilege to maintain their privilege.
 Student debt is a recurring theme in election-year politics, and candidates on every side of every aisle offer some plan to

-Student loan debt is a problem that we are all familiar with.
+Student loan debt is a problem that both members and non-members are familiar with.
 Beyond that, it is important when considering the national debt of the United States (more than $2 trillion in student loan debt) and the future of higher education.
-Fraternities are not going to come close to providing a full ride for every student, sure, but $79 million toward making college more affordable is leaps and bounds better than $5 million.
+Fraternities are not going to come close to providing a full ride for every student, but $79 million toward making college more affordable is leaps and bounds better than $5-$10 million.

 Compare two statements:

-Which of those statements will better appeal to potential members or donors - including those who've never taken part in a leadership program?
+Which of those two statements better appeals to potential members or donors - including those who've never taken part in a leadership program?
 Which better demonstrates the power of a fraternity's network to the outside world?
 Which makes colleges as beholden to fraternities as we are to them? (i.e. fewer blanket bans and tough talk)